 Anyway, here’s a little news release on our article.
 Enjoy!

-The first peer-reviewed study of talk show host Dave Ramsey’s financial advice will soon be published in the Journal of Economics and Finance Education.
+The first peer-reviewed study of talk show host Dave Ramsey’s financial advice has been published in the Journal of Economics and Finance Education.

-“Dave Ramsey’s Personal Finance: A Primer and Critique” is scheduled for the journal in 2021.
+“Dave Ramsey’s Personal Finance: A Primer and Critique” was recently published by the journal.
+(Because of pandemic-related delays, it was dated fall 2020.)
 It was authored by the head of James Madison University’s economics department, William C. Wood, and the director of Concordia University’s center for economic education, M. Scott Niederjohn.

 “When we began work on this project, we expected to see a lot published on Ramsey’s financial system because it is so widely taught and adopted,” Wood said.
 However, the two researchers found Ramsey had been neglected by economics and personal finance scholars.